Exiall1/ICP2017FGroupProject/Exam/Final/README.md

-This is the folder for question 3
+This is the folder that contains the data, src, and results for the group project of ICP2017F

-*add more stuff here